GreyRook/code-with-style/docs/review/reviewer/looking-for.md

 missing, ask for it.

 *Adjustment Grey Rook:*
-*There is an ongoing process of finding the right place to store documentations at Grey Rook.*
+*ToDo: There is an ongoing process of finding the right place to store* *documentations at Grey Rook.*

 ## Every Line {#every_line}